bazelbuild/bazel-skylib/docs/unittest_doc.md

 The optional `attrs` argument can be used to define dependencies for this test, in order to form unit tests of rules.

+The optional `toolchains` argument can be used to define toolchain dependencies for this test.

 An example of a unit test: